 There was a focus on continuous learning and improvement at all levels within the practice.
-The practice team was forward thinking and worked in partnership with other local services to improve outcomes for patients in the area.
+The practice team was forward thinking and worked in partnership with the CCG and other local services to improve outcomes for patients in the area.
 The practice embraced learning and professional development and used audits effectively to monitor and improve outcomes for patients.
+For example, the practice was taking part in a pilot risk assessment tools to help NHS England and the CCG identify struggling practices.
+The practice had also bought into an organisation wide change management programme.
+Speaking with the management team and staff they were already all engaged in the programme and benefiting from the modules already undertaken.